 Pursuant to M.G.L. c.
 68, s.
 22, a charity required to have a "Certificate of Solicitation" cannot begin soliciting funds or having funds solicited on its behalf until all contracts with professional fundraising counsel, commercial co-venturers, or professional solicitors have been filed with the Division.

 Professional solicitors, commercial co-venturers, and professional fundraising counsel are also required to register annually with the Division, as required by M.G.L. c.
 68, s.
 22 and 24.
-Forms and Instructions for professional fundraisers are available on our website.
+Professional Fundraiser Forms are available on our website.

 M.G.L. c.
 68, s.
 23, further establishes certain disclosures which professional solicitors, commercial co-venturers, and professional fundraising counsel must make in the course of their charitable solicitations.